-- 1. Log in to SL1. - 2.
-Go to the Device Hardware page (Devices > Hardware).

-3. The Device Hardware page displays the following for each hardware component:
+- 1. Go to the Device Hardware page (Devices > Hardware). - 2.
+The Device Hardware page displays the following for each hardware component:

 TIP: To sort the list of hardware, click on a column heading.
 The list will be sorted by the column value, in ascending order.
 To sort the list by descending order, click the column heading again.